 Full disclosure, I have made investments in BTC, ETH, and LTC, and am an investor in Olaf Carlson-Wee’s Polychain.

-BIBLIOGRAPHY & FURTHER READING (not exhaustive):
+BIBLIOGRAHPY & FURTHER READING (not exhaustive):

 · An Introduction to Cryptoeconomics

 · TechCrunch on how Blockchain technology enables decentralized business models

 · Techcrunch on Business in the Age of Ethereum.